Dennistoun/Docs/advanced/optimize-load-time.md

 You have probably heard this before, but when a user visits your website for the first time, you only have a few seconds to capture their attention, convincing them to stick around.
 This is why having a optimized load time, is important, especially for those of you running a business.

 PageLines DMS has been built with performance in mind.
-However, some hosting environments can have a negactive effect on the performance of DMS, which is out of our control.
+However, some hosting environments can have a negative effect on the performance of DMS, which is out of our control.
 Therefore, we have compiled a list of everything you can do, to improve your load time.

 ## Web Host Provider ##